qthang97/prometheus/alertmanager-bot/README.md

 If one is missing for you just open an issue.

-## Create System Service And Run with .env file
+## Create Alertmanager bot Service And Run with .env file
 For example add this to your `.env` configuration:
 ```.env
 ALERTMANAGER_URL=http://alertmanager:9093